 Eggs

-Whether you bought them at the grocery store, at your local farmer’s market, or gathered them from your backyard flock,.
+Whether you bought them at the grocery store, your local farmer’s market, or gathered them from your backyard flock.
 It is highly suggested to keep eggs in the coldest area of the refrigerator, contrary to popular perception.

 Coffee

-You may store opened coffee in the pantry for two or four weeks, and it can also be stored in the fridge for two months after that.
+You may store opened coffee in the pantry for two or four weeks and can also be stored in the fridge for two months after that.
 If kept at room temperature, instant coffee can last for a month.
-However, once opened, coffee should be kept refrigerated and firmly wrapped.
+However, once opening, coffee should be kept refrigerated and firmly wrapped.

 Flour